-Sheffield Hallam Students' Union offer an extensive selection of volunteering opportunities ranging from weekly to one-off events, which means the time commitment varies.
+Sheffield Hallam Students' Union offers an extensive selection of volunteering opportunities ranging from weekly to one-off events, which means the time commitment varies.
 You can commit as much or as little time as you want.
-Even if you're short of time, there are plenty of opportunities for you to get involved!
+Even if you're short of time, there are plenty of opportunities for you to get involved with!
 Have a look at our webpages to find out more about specific project requirement or email us at email@example.com.

 Of course you can, as long as you feel you have the time (and energy!) to commit.
 Have a look at our webpages to see the range of opportunities on offer.

-We do not have any international projects available as Sheffield Hallam Students' Union work primarily with local community organisations.
-International volunteering at Hallam is available through Go Global, find more information here.
+We do not have any international projects available as Sheffield Hallam Students' Union work primarily with local organisations, within the community, or with national organisations for some virtual volunteer opportunities.

-We aim to ensure our volunteer opportunities are accessible via public transport and we can help you to work out a route to and from your volunteering.
-For some projects we will organise transport, if this is necessary, we would let you know.
+We aim to ensure most of our volunteer opportunities are accessible via public transport and we can help you to work out a route to and from your volunteering.

 The volunteering team are here to support you whilst you volunteer so please just email us at firstname.lastname@example.org if you have any questions or concerns and we will try to help as much as we can.

-If nothing appeals to you on our website, please either email us on email@example.com or book in for an informal chat here and we will try to find you a suitable role which may not be currently on our website.
+If nothing appeals to you on our website, please either email us at email@example.com or book an appointment with us and we will try to find you a suitable role which may not be currently on our website.

 The Disclosure and Barring Service (DBS) carry out police and identity checks for all volunteers working in any capacity with children or vulnerable adults.
-For more information, please find our DBS FAQs here.
+For more information, please view our DBS FAQs.

 There are many different types of identification that you can use to support your DBS application.
 View a full list of identification documents that are accepted.
-We have more information in our DBS FAQs here.
+We have more information in our DBS FAQs.

-No, DBS checks are not required for all of our projects.
+No, DBS checks are not required for all opportunities.
 However, they are essential for projects working with children or vulnerable adults, including all schools projects.
-If you're unsure whether you need to complete a DBS check, e-mail firstname.lastname@example.org We have a full and comprehensive guide to DBS checks here.
+If you're unsure whether you need to complete a DBS check, email firstname.lastname@example.org.

 The training sessions for some projects are compulsory, for example safeguarding, so if you've missed a session unfortunately you won't be able to join the project this academic year.
 Many training sessions are held more than once so be sure to check for full details of these.